Narcolepsy and Overwhelming Daytime Sleep

 If I have sleep apnoea and do not use my splint or CPAP machine, will it harm my health?

 Yes.
-Sleep apnoea is a very dangerous condition, potentially causing heart failure or fatality.
+Sleep apnoea is a very dangerous condition, potentially causing heart failure and death.
 It is a serious condition which should not be ignored.

 Can all sleep disorders be dangerous?